fyngyrz/aa_macro/users-guide.md

 	[list normList,&amp;|&,&quot;|"]
 	[lsub normList,"&quot;She &amp; Me &amp; some Tequila&quot;"] = "She & Me & some Tequilia"

+If you provide the `ci=1` option, the replacement is done case-insensitively.

 **\[asort listName\]**  'asort' for alphabetic sort \(of list\)
 Sorts listName alphabetically, case-sensitive \(capital letters come first.\)